RuthDibenzi/RuthDibenzi/README.md

 - 🚀 **Project Highlights:**
   - **Educational Game Development:** Developed an engaging educational game to teach shared mobility concepts using Java and the libGDX framework.
 This project emphasizes interactive learning and practical application of mobility principles.
 [Explore the project](https://github.com/RuthDibenzi/Java)
-  - **Open Source Contributions:** Actively contributing to various open-source projects, where I collaborate with developers worldwide to enhance software solutions and contribute to community-driven initiatives.

   - **Personal Projects:** Working on several personal projects that involve full-stack development, machine learning, and automation to stay on the cutting edge of technology and apply new skills in real-world scenarios.

 - 🛠 **Skills and Technologies:**